 Strength Training Guidelines

-While it may seem counter-intuitive to lift weights after bypass surgery, quite the opposite is true.
+While it may seem counter-intuitive to lift weights after open heart surgery, quite the opposite is true.
 If judiciously applied, resistance training can hasten your healing and recovery and help you get back to your regular way of life quickly and efficiently.
 However, you shouldn’t lift much more than four to five kilos (10 pounds) during the first 4 to 6 weeks of recovery, or until clearance by your surgeon.
 After that, keep your progression slow to avoid any debilitating muscle soreness.

 Always perform resistance movements with proper form and breathing technique.
 Always remember to exhale on the exertion (lifting) phase.
 As a rule, never hold your breath or strain during a lift.
 You may want to consult a qualified fitness professional for additional guidance on form and technique.